El Espectador: History

 In order to replace El Espectador, on 20 February 1956 appeared El Independiente, directed by Alberto Lleras Camargo, who retired in April when the newspaper was closed for several months.
 It was published again in 1957 but due to an agreement by the opposition newspapers, it suspended its publication on 5 May.
 Five days later, Rojas Pinilla was ousted.
 El Independiente circulated until 31 May 1958.
 The next day, Jun 1, it was formally replaced by El Espectador.

+On 6 September 1952, during the dictatorship of General Gustavo Rojas Pinilla, the newspaper's offices were attacked, ransacked, and set on fire; the paper resumed publication shortly after from borrowed premises.

 In 1964 its headquarters moved from downtown to western Bogotá, on the avenida 68, the area becoming known as Avenida El Espectador.
 At the inauguration, its then director Gabriel Cano Villegas said: "if El Tiempo has the best corner in Bogotá, El Espectador has the best corner in the country."

 Throughout the 20th century El Espectador was the main Liberal newspaper, with El Tiempo, both holding an important political influence.
 Among its main contributors it had some of the most important Colombian journalists at the time, like Luis Eduardo Nieto Caballero, Alberto Lleras Camargo, Eduardo Zalamea Borda, Gabriel García Márquez, Eduardo Caballero Calderón, Klim, Antonio Panesso Robledo, Inés de Montaña, Alfonso Castillo Gómez, José Salgar, as well as cartoonists Hernán Merino, Pepón, Consuelo Lago, and Osuna.

 In 2007, its publisher Fidel Cano Correa said he did not agree with former President Álvaro Uribe Vélez's personal behaviour and government style, but he specified that was his own position and not the newspaper's.